electronicdreamplant/electronicdreamplant.github.io/_posts/2024-06-14-weeknotes-s02-e22-closing-chapter.md

 tags: weeknotes
 ---

-As it ends, so it begins
+As it ends, so it begins.

 Today is my last day at [Placecube](https://www.placecube.com) which, when I started, I'd figured would be my last job.
 But in the end I've not quite made it to 2 years.